seabird-irc/proto/README.md

 Authorization: Bearer <auth token>
 ```

 Auth tokens need to be manually configured on the server side.
+Each token can only refer to a single user, but a user can have multiple tokens.

+Currently, the only reserved usernames are `seabird` and `core`.

 ## What is "core"?